Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Recognizing posttraumatic stress disorder

 In some cases, traumatic experiences can lead to post-traumatic stress disorder (PTSD).
-PTSD is a mental illness characterized by intrusive memories, avoidance of triggering situations or conversations, and negative physical or emotional changes or patterns.
+PTSD is a mental health condition characterized by intrusive memories, avoidance of triggering situations or conversations, and negative physical or emotional changes or patterns.
 These symptoms can significantly impact daily life and may interfere with one’s ability to function normally.

 If you have experienced a trauma, whether recently or in the distant past, it may be worth connecting with a mental health professional.
 They can help you understand your trauma, develop healthy coping strategies, and work towards healing and recovery.